michaela10c/connectome-fidelity/README.md

 **Two diagnostics locate where the regime ends.** The deletion loses its density selectivity — at σ = 0.128 every decile is silenced at ~48%, because the noise exceeds even the largest scaling factor and the clamp becomes a coin flip.
 And the stability-check acceptance rate
-collapses: **100%, 100%, 68%, 5%** across the four levels (n = 25, 25, 40, 60 seeds).
-At
+collapses: **100%, 100%, 67%, 5%** across the four levels, measured with a fixed budget of n=100 independently-drawn seeds per level (superseding an earlier n=25/25/40/60-seed characterization; the two agree to within one percentage point at every level).
+At σ = 0.128, 95 of 100 fixed-budget seeds are dynamically unstable; the models the geometry sweep evaluated there are a 5% tail.

-σ = 0.128, 57 of 60 seeds are dynamically unstable; the models the sweep evaluated there are a 5% tail.
+**The stability filter does not bias the silencing estimate.** Verified with a fixed budget of n=100 independently-drawn seeds per level.
+At σ = 0.032, accepted and rejected models are silenced at 42.9% and 43.4% (Mann–Whitney U=976.5, p = 0.346); at σ = 0.128, 48.2% versus 48.0% (U=254.5, p = 0.794, now well-powered at n=5 accepted / 95 rejected).

-**The stability filter does not bias the silencing estimate.** At σ = 0.032, accepted and rejected models are silenced at 43.3% and 43.7% (Mann–Whitney p = 0.38), with identical median synapse counts among silenced pairs (2.1 vs 2.1); at σ = 0.128, 48.5% vs 48.1% (p = 0.57, n = 3 accepted).
-At the two lowest levels no seed was rejected.
+At the two lowest levels no seed was rejected (0/100 at both).
 Reported fractions and RDM spans are therefore **not** conditioned on survival.

 **Conclusion.** Untrained connectome-constrained networks have no measurable representational geometry, along either perturbation axis, across four orders of